Claude Code Hooks: Complete Guide to All 12 Lifecycle Events

 StatusLine is the only mechanism that receives live context metrics.
 Use it to trigger backups at thresholds:

-Critical: The remaining_percentage field includes the 22.5% autocompact buffer.
+Critical: The remaining_percentage field includes a fixed 33K-token autocompact buffer.
 To get actual "free until autocompact":

 Architecture: Three-File Structure